 Comets are chunks of ice and rock.
 Some are miles in diameter.
 Comets that are made up of ice can be hundreds of miles wide.
 Meteoroids are the remains of dust from comets.
 Large comets that come close to our sun will produce long, glowing tails that can be tens of millions of miles into space that are bright enough for us to see.

 The earth is the third closest planet to the sun.
 It is thought to be 4.56 billion years old.
 Our earth is the only known planet to have water on our surface.
 Three-fourth of earths surface is covered by water.
-The earth orbits the sun at an average speed of 67,000 mph.
+It fascinates me that the earth orbits the sun at an average speed of 67,000 mph.

 The earth is surrounded by the atmosphere, a layer of gases that is hundreds of miles thick.
 The gases are what have come out of our volcanoes.

 When you look up in the sky, the Milky Way looks like a long white band of white stars.
 About 100 billion stars make up the Milky Way.
-The Milky Way is a large spiral galaxy.
+The Milky Way is a large spiral galaxy that is easy to see here in Yosemite.
 It began at least 13.5 billion years ago.
 In the middle of the Milky Way there is a black hole.
 The Milky Way has a diameter of abut 100,000 light years and a thickness of abut 2,000 light years.

 A star chart is a map of the universe.
 It shows us where galaxies of stars are.
 Star charts use imaginary lines to connect stars to form shapes.
 Shapes like animals, people and objects.
 Stars have all been given a name.
 A star chart will help you learn about the astronomy night sky.

 Our sky has been divided up into 88 parts so that everything can be named and mapped.
 Each divided piece of space is called a constellation.
 Constellations use patterns of stars to make recognizable shapes.
-The most familiar shapes would be the big dipper and the little dipper.
+I find the most familiar shapes are the big dipper and the little dipper.

 The form a star takes in the ultimate stage of its life is called a stellar end point.
 The fate of a star is determined by its mass.
 Stars with a lower mass become white dwarfs.
 Stars with a high mass become black holes.